drdeford/drdeford.github.io/_pages/Students.md

 <hr>

 If you are a current Vassar student who is interested in working with me, feel free to send me an email or stop by my office to chat.
-This <a href="../files/Potential_Student_Projects.pdf"> link </a> contains some specific project descriptions that I have in mind but you are also encouraged to browse my <a href="../Research"> Research</a> page to get a sense for the kinds of topics that I'm currently workin on.
+This <a href="../files/Potential_Student_Projects.pdf"> link </a> contains some specific project descriptions that I have in mind but you are also encouraged to browse my <a href="../Research"> Research</a> page to get a sense for my current interests.

 <hr>